ahmadhassandebugs/download-manager/README.md

    - Cancel a download.
 [Done]

 3. **Speed & Time Estimation**
-   - Implement an **abstract class** for estimation methods.
    - Support multiple speed/time estimation approaches.
+[Done]
    - Store estimator-generated stats and use them to update the UI.
+[Done]

 4. **Data Storage & Transmission**
    - **Generate a CSV file** containing download stats.
 [Done]
    - Include **session ID and client stats (browser, OS, etc.)** in the CSV.
+[Done]
    - Send the CSV file to **Google Cloud Storage** at the end of each download.

 5. **Theming & Responsiveness**